-- There is no daily limit on computer time; however, if someone reserves your computer, you will not be allowed to extend your time and must reserve the next available PC upon the end of your session.
+- Computer sessions are granted for 60 minutes.
+There is no daily limit on computer time; however, if someone reserves your computer, you will not be allowed to extend your time and must reserve the next available PC upon the end of your session.

-- Files stored on public computers are automatically deleted at the end of each session.
+- Files stored on library computers are automatically deleted at the end of each session.
 Library staff can recommend options for saving files created or modified on Library workstations.

 - The Alford, Angelou Northeast, Evergreen, Rockwell, and Westlink branches each have one ADA workstation.

-- To use the Wi-Fi, log in with your library card number and password.
-There is no limit on Wi-Fi use.
+To use the Wi-Fi, log in with your library card number and password.

-All Wichita Public Library branch computers run the Windows 7 operating system.
-Computers at the Advanced Learning Library run Windows 10.
-All Library computers have the following software:
+All Wichita Public Library computers run the Windows 10 operating system and have the following software: